The Man from Down Under

-The Man from Down Under is an American 1943 drama film starring Charles Laughton as a man who raises two war orphans.
+The Man from Down Under is an American 1943 drama film starring Charles Laughton as an Australian man who raises two war orphans.

-It was called "Hollywood's first full-length film dealing exclusively with Australia and Australians".

 Plot

 After the end of World War I, Australian soldier Jocko Wilson (Charles Laughton) admires the spirit of a destitute Belgian orphan who fights a larger boy.
 He feeds the child, whom he names "Nipper", and the boy's younger sister Mary.
 When he receives orders to go home, he gets his friend Ginger Gaffney (Clyde Cook) to smuggle the pair aboard their ship.
 Then, realizing he knows nothing about raising children, he proposes to his singer girlfriend Aggie Dawlins (Binnie Barnes).
 She accepts.
 However, he gets drunk and is nearly arrested; in the confusion, he forgets and sails home without her.

 An ex-boxer, Jocko buys a tavern and trains the boy to fight, while Mary is sent off to a boarding school.
 The adult Nipper (Richard Carlson) gets to fight the boxing champion of the British Empire for the title.
 Jocko takes all bets, even after Ginger warns him he cannot cover them all if Nipper loses.
 Mary (Donna Reed) graduates and returns home.

 In the title fight, Nipper is holding his own until he is sent crashing out of the ring.
 When he gets back in, he realizes he has injured his shoulder and cannot use one arm.
 Nevertheless, knowing Jocko's financial peril, Nipper knocks out the champion.
 Afterward, the doctor informs Jocko privately that Nipper may never be able to fight again, but Jocko keeps this from his boy.

 With his profits, Jocko buys an isolated hotel in Northern Australia, where Nipper recuperates.
 Local priest Father Ploycarp (Arthur Shields) believes he can heal Nipper's shoulder.
 The hotel remains empty, leaving Jocko in dire financial trouble once again.
 One day, a guest finally shows up.
 To Jocko's surprise, it is Aggie, now a rich widow.
 She lends him money, not only to pay his creditors, but also to lose gambling with her.
 Finally, in desperation, Jocko wagers his hotel against all he owes her on a game of craps.
 He loses, and Aggie gets her revenge for being left at the altar.